 Jeff Jordan, Sr. is the Director of Operations and Education with Envision Children.
-He comes to us with a wealth of knowledge and skillsets in the area of education and social service.
+He has been with Envision Children since 2017.
+Jeff brought with him to Envision Children a wealth of knowledge and skill sets in the area of education and social service.
 In his previous position, he served as the Senior Manager of Community Life with The Community Builders, Inc. where he lead a team of staff in Avondale to manage performance toward achieving the goals and objectives of the Avondale Choice Neighborhood (ACN) Initiative, a $29.5 Million Dollar Grant.

 The Avondale Choice Neighborhoods Initiative was created to ensure that Avondale is a better neighborhood for all to live, work, play, and worship.
 Jeff’s main responsibilities were to manage, supervise, develop and direct the Community Life staff members, ensuring accountability of site team and sub grantee partners for carrying out the strategic objectives and work plans of both the Community Life team as well as the Avondale Choice Neighborhood Initiatives.